jopakka/awas-project/README.md

 ", 1) UNION SELECT Username, IsAdmin, id FROM users#
 ```

-You should see some more product postings, but with titles have been replaced with usernames and description with IsAdmin
+You should see some more product postings, but the titles have been replaced with usernames and description with the IsAdmin value

 Now that you can see which users are admins, you can get their passwords with

 ```
 ", 1) UNION SELECT Username, Password, id FROM users#
 ```

+Next, logout from your current user and log in as either another regular user or as an admin with the stolen credentials.

 ### SQL dump file with dirbuster